-- 5.8 In accordance with paragraph 22 the National Planning Policy Framework22 (the Framework), the Council will not seek to retain employment uses that have no reasonable prospect for employment purposes, whether this is due to economic factors, site location or the condition / state of the buildings on the site.
-However, there is an expectation from the Council that any proposals that involve the loss of employment / commercial premises or land should clearly demonstrate that such uses are no longer appropriate or viable for the site to satisfy the requirements of national guidance. - 5.9 Applications should be supported by information which clearly demonstrates that the premises or site has been marketed for employment purposes for a realistic period, normally for a minimum of 12 months, at a realistic price.
-The Council will determine if the marketing has been sufficient and appropriate.
-Any proposals that do not include this supporting information will generally be refused planning permission unless exceptional circumstances are demonstrated.
-This is particularly the case where the land / premises in question have been allocated for employment uses in the Strategic Policies and Land Allocations DPD.
+5.8 In accordance with paragraph 22 of the 2012 National Planning Policy Framework22 (the Framework), the Council will not seek to retain employment uses that have no reasonable prospect for employment purposes, whether this is due to economic factors, site location or the condition / state of the buildings on the site.
+However, there is an expectation from the Council that any proposals that involve the loss of employment / commercial premises or land should clearly demonstrate that such uses are no longer appropriate or viable for the site to satisfy the requirements of national guidance.